aprotyas/make-tutorial/README.md

 [swcarpentry's tutorial](https://swcarpentry.github.io/make-novice).
 Notes have been taken in passing and for the most part, have been lifted verbatim from the source.
 Not claiming IP!
+**NOTE**: This repo is not suitable to actually learn Make from.
+I'm keeping my notes and sample makefiles as personal examples for future reference.
 ### Make
 #### What is Make?
 GNU Make is a tool which can run commands to read files, process these files in